MONQDL/RabbitMQCoreClient/README.md

 Library Version: v5

-## Change Log

-See CHANGELOG.md

 The library allows you to quickly connect and get started with the RabbitMQ message broker.
-The library serializes and deserializes messages to JSON using Newtonsoft.Json as default or System.Text.Json.
+The library serializes and deserializes messages to JSON using _Newtonsoft.Json_ as default or _System.Text.Json_.
 The library allows you to work with multiple queues, connected to various exchanges.
 It allows you to work with subscriptions.
 The library implements a custom errored messages mechanism, using the TTL and the dead message queue.